Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 * Runtime-logs for your functions
 * Fast, non-root image builds using buildkit from Docker

 I have been contributing to OpenFaaS Cloud and needed a place to run, test and develop my new features.
-I used Civo Cloud's service to deploy my changes when I implemented runtime logs in OpenFaaS Cloud, you can see them here
+I used Civo's service to deploy my changes when I implemented runtime logs in OpenFaaS Cloud, you can see them here

 ![Runtime logs](/images/runtime-logs.jpg)